 “We don’t need a bathroom…” I started saying and Victor said, “Yes, we’ll eat at McDonald's” and we stared at each other in confusion, mixed with a little despair.

-Walking into that McDonalds was a little strange.
-We were not longer spectators, we were the main attraction.
-Every worker and customer seemingly starred at us, as we, the only two white people in the whole joint, acted like we’ve never eaten at McDonalds before.
-We, of course, knew that beef is almost never sold or eaten in India but seeing a completely beef-free McDonalds menu was a little disorienting.
+Walking into that McDonald's was a little strange.
+We were no longer spectators, we were the main attraction.
+Every worker and customer seemingly stared at us, as we, the only two white people in the whole joint, acted as if we’d never eaten at McDonald's before.
+We, of course, knew that beef is almost never sold or eaten in India but seeing a completely beef-free McDonald's menu was a little disorienting.
 Did we want McAloo Tikki or McSpicy Paneer?
-Well why pick between potato patty and cheese patty, let’s get one of each and get this party started.
+Well, why pick between potato patty and cheese patty, let’s get one of each and get this party started.